hunk06-eng/Scientific-Computing-with-Python-freeCodeCamp/certificate-projects/readme.md

 # Certificate Projects
-#### Projects that must be written from scratch and pass all of freeCodeCamp test-cases and requirements to obtain the `Scientific Computing with Python` certificate.
+## These are projects that must be written from scratch and pass all of freeCodeCamp test-cases and requirements to obtain the `Scientific Computing with Python` certification.
+### I do not encourage plagiarism, but if you'd like to check if these certification projects pass freeCodeCamp's test cases (without submitting them as your own work), make sure you remove the ``if __name__ == "__main__"`` codeblock.
 # 🧮 Arithmetic Formatter
 `certificate-projects/ArithmeticFormatter.py`